Where to Travel on Vacation in March 2023

 Where to go on vacation in March

-With World Wildlife Day taking place on 3rd March, this month represents a time when we recognise the serious threat facing many of our beloved species around the globe.
-While you may not realise it, in many destinations tourism is key to ensuring the survival of these species and you can play your part in conservation by simply being there so consider a wildlife vacation.
-Here are some of our top picks of vacation destinations for March 2021.
+With World Wildlife Day taking place on 3rd March, this month represents a time when we recognize the serious threat facing many of our beloved species around the globe.
+While you may not realize it, in many destinations tourism is key to ensuring the survival of these species and you can play your part in conservation by simply being there so consider a wildlife vacation.
+Here are some of our top picks for where to go in March 2023.

 Best Festivals and Events in March

-Many festivals in March centre around the arrival of spring, celebrating the light and colour the season brings.
+Many festivals in March center around the arrival of spring, celebrating the light and color the season brings.
 It's a time to clear out the old and welcome the new with spirited festivities and unique natural phenomenons.
 Here's our pick of the best festivals happening in March.

 Where?
 Countrywide, India

 Celebrated on the day of a full moon on the vernal equinox, the Holi Festival is India's most popular and celebrated by Hindus across the globe to welcome in spring and signify the victory of good over evil.
 Cities and towns all over India come alive with riotous water fights and bonfires held in the evenings leading up to the main day of festivities.

 Where?
 Valencia, Spain

 This exuberant festival is rooted in traditions welcoming the arrival of spring, when carpenters would burn their wooden wick holders.
 Today it's an incredible display of elaborate sculptures, pyrotechnics and live music.
 The festival concludes with a huge bonfire on which the sculptures are burned before the city parties the night away.